aki-repo/hypr-nvidia/README.md

 This is my opinionated ublue build with ~~Niri~~ hyprland as a wm.
 No fluff. sddm added.
 Some extra fonts.
 Ghostty, nu-shell, no stupid bar (I have a watch). nmtui for network.
 Yazi.
 Thunar.
 Tailscale.

-Running x11 apps under Niri was too painful.
-Keeping it around for now.

 Install what else you need via brew/flatpak/rpm-ostree.
 Fork.